 Sikorsky is looking for agile technology leaders across all industry domains that embody the entrepreneurial spirit, passion, and management style to complement the qualities of an established industry leader and creatively address the toughest problems in vertical flight.
 The company encourages individuals or teams incubating new ideas around the globe, whether working in a garage or in a Fortune 500 company, to apply.

-Winners of the Entrepreneurial Challenge will have the opportunity to:
+Winners of the Entrepreneurial Challenge will also have the opportunity to:

 - Access mentoring program, education workshops, and events across Connecticut's entrepreneurial network, CTNEXT, for one year.